RodionGromo/PythonWheelHID/README.md

 # PythonWheelHID
-Custom HID for using with some gaming wheel i found on me
+Custom HID for using with raspbery pi pico in wheel which I will be upgrading